 Service providers are strongly encouraged to ensure their wireless infrastructure and RADIUS servers do not withhold or filter this attribute, as it can help identify providers detect abuse of their account.
 It is also useful for statistical purposes.

-Identity providers can (and perhaps should) use the Calling-Station-Id sent by service providers to do simultaneous use detection, and limit their users to a reasonable number of concurrent devices (3-5 is reasonable; 300 is unlikely).
+Identity providers can use the Calling-Station-Id sent by service providers to do simultaneous use detection, and limit their users to a reasonable number of concurrent devices (3-5 is reasonable; 300 is unlikely).
+However, this approach is complicated by a lack of session information and MAC address randomisation, and allowing service providers to handle this with Chargeable-User-Identity is preferable.

 The Operator-Name attribute uniquely identifies the operator of a service provider.
 In eduroam, it should be formatted using the REALM encoding method, which means that it should contain a valid DNS domain preceded by a 1 (e.g. 1example.ac.za).